propelorm/Propel/cookbook/symfony2/the-symfony2-security-component-and-propel.markdown

 # The Symfony2 Security Component And Propel #

->**Warning:** This documentation is for Symfony2 2.1.
+>**Warning:**<br />This documentation is for Symfony2 2.1.
 If you are using Symfony2 2.0.x, please follow [this documentation](https://github.com/propelorm/propelorm.github.com/blob/d1dbefdd6346f36e72d3349934ef2768ebe1a0c8/cookbook/symfony2/the-symfony2-security-component-and-propel.markdown).

 If you've started to play with the awesome Symfony2 Security Component, you'll know that you can configure a **provider** to retrieve your users.
 Symfony2, and the PropelBundle provide a `propel` provider, so you just need to add the following